Kindle Direct Publishing for Australian Authors

 What Is Print On Demand?

-We did an in-depth analysis of Print On Demand (POD) in a previous article, What Is Print On Demand for Authors?
+We conducted an in-depth analysis of Print On Demand (POD) in a previous article, “What Is Print On Demand for Authors?
 So, we’ll just do a quick look here for this article.

-Self-publishing platforms, such as Amazon KDP and IngramSpark, offer self-published authors the opportunity to take advantage of Print On Demand services.
-When someone orders a copy of your paperback or hardcover book, the platform prints and ships them a copy.
+Self-publishing platforms, such as Amazon KDP and IngramSpark, offer self-published authors access to print-on-demand services.
+When someone orders a paperback or hardcover copy of your book, the platform prints and ships it.

 If you’re selling thousands of copies, you may want to consider offering your books to these platforms on consignment.